mataltamore/pokedex-site/README.md

 fetchPokemon();
 ```

-To execute this on a boilerplate HTML file, simply add those two tags inside the body:
+To execute this on a boilerplate HTML file, simply add those two tags inside the body (after this, run live server and then open the console, it will take 5 minutes):

 ```
 <a id="allPokemons" style="display: none"></a>